 What is your vision for the future of your lifestyle on the road?

 2015: We probably have another year or two of traveling before we decide to settle in a place for a longer period of time.
 We plan to buy a piece of land on an island to build our own Yoga and Ayurveda retreat, so we can get married and have a family in paradise.

 2020: This is funny, we finally settled down in November 2019.
 We’re still traveling but finally found a home.
 Not in an island but along the beautiful coastal town of Herceg Novi, Montenegro.
 It’s still a paradise since our house is up in the hill overlooking the whole Boka Bay.

 Any advice for the aspiring traveler about living and working on the road and managing finances?

-Be prepared to adapt to a variety of situations, economies and markets, unless you’re income is based entirely online.
+2015: Be prepared to adapt to a variety of situations, economies and markets, unless your income is based entirely online.
 If you plan to work in each place you visit, then it’s practically essential to have more than one skill that can be used to create income.

 2020: This is the same advice!
 Also, how much you save is more important than how much you earn!
 The nomadic lifestyle is great but at some point, you’d want to settle down and you’d want to do it better than the old lifestyle you left behind.